-Suspected under the influence driver arrested after fleeing crash scene
+Suspected DUI driver arrested after fleeing crash scene

 SAN DIEGO– A driver involved in a 2-vehicle collision was arrested after fleeing the crash scene in North Park Friday, said police.